How to Ship Plants: A Practical Guide

 Essential materials for shipping plants

-To properly follow the process outlined above, you will need the following tools and materials:
+To ship plants effectively, you will need most or all of the following tools and materials:

 - Gardening gloves